OTUSOFE365025/project-group-10-crn-43510/ADD Iteration 1.md

 ## Step 3: Choose Elements to Refine
 **Elements Selected:**
-- Entire AIDAP system (greenfield design)
-- Focus on student-facing modules first
-- Core AI integration layer
+We are desgining and developing the full AIDAP system as a greenfield build, starting with the student-facing components and establishing a robust AI integration layer at the core.

 ## Step 4: Choose Design Concepts